 On arrival at the first island, Builders 2's biggest change makes itself know: you're now stuck with companion characters and townsfolk who you can journey alongside and kit out with weapons.
 They’ll follow you around, help you in combat, and even build for you.
 That last point will surely be contentious for many.

 I didn't take well to it initially, feeling as if the game's focus was wavering from the core building.
-But, over time, the decision revealed itself to be the first of many ways Builders 2 plants ever more ambitious ideas in the player's mind – all while keeping the game, a much larger and more complex experience than its predecessor, accessible to all.
+But, over time, the decision revealed itself to be the first of many ways Builders 2 plants ever more ambitious ideas in the player's mind – all while keeping the game, a much larger and more complex experience than its predecessor, open to all.

-The first few story islands each focus on their own specific gameplay theme.
+The first few story islands focus on their own specific gameplay theme.
 For example, the first area revolves around farming and the second on mining.
 Now, the story mode and islands could have gone the way of being glorified tutorials, but, in practice, that simply isn't how it pans out.
-And that's because all of this, everything you do, ultimately feeds back into its real hook: the Isle of Awakening, the game's sandbox hub world.
+And that's because all of this, everything you do, ultimately feeds back into its long-term hook: the Isle of Awakening, the game's sandbox hub world.

 I regularly found myself drawing inspiration from the creations of the townsfolk for my own constructions; using my newfound interest in, and knowledge of, farming and mining to create a liveable, sustainable home; and heading out to fish, swim, and uncover secrets at the bottom of the sea.

 So rather than feeling deflated in starting from scratch at the beginning of every new chapter, there's an overriding sense that what is gained from your efforts goes beyond accumulated materials or an upgraded arsenal.
-What you're gaining is a gradual and undeniable mastery of the game.
+What you're amassing is a gradual and undeniable mastery of the game.

 Putting up the walls